openxla/stablehlo/docs/vhlo.md

 StableHLO op set.
 Conversions to and from VHLO are taken care of with machinery maintainted in the StableHLO repo.

-## Create a portable artifact from a StableHLO program
+## VHLO Cookbook

 MLIR Bytecode Format is the serialization format VHLO uses to offer compatibility guarantees.
 See [bytecode.md](https://github.com/openxla/stablehlo/blob/main/docs/bytecode.md) for more information.

-Stable artifacts can be created using either the opt tool, or directly in C++ or Python APIs.
+Portable artifacts can be created using either the `stablehlo-opt` tool, or directly in C++ or Python APIs.

-The following examples use a StableHLO program in a file called `file.mlir` and downgrades to version `0.9.0`.
+The following examples use a StableHLO program in a file called `file.mlir` and downgrade to version `0.9.0`.
 All _"vhlo-to-version"_ related passes are optional and should only be used if forward compatibility is needed.

 ### Using the `stablehlo-opt` tool